 Julian Wellspring is a priest of the Archdiocese of Canberra and Goulburn.
 He started Tribunal work in 1987 and was later sent to undertake license and doctoral studies in Canon Law at the Pontifical Gregorian University in Rome.
 He also holds qualifications in History, Philosophy and Tribunal practice.
 Since his return to Australia Fr Julian has served the Archdiocese as Director of the Tribunal, member of the Council of Priests, member of the College of Consultors, Chancellor, and Parish Priest of St. Thomas More's, Campbell, ACT.
 Within the Tribunal he has, at various times, been an Auditor, Defender of the Bond, Advocate and now Judge for the Interdiocesan Tribunal of Sydney.
 For the last twenty years he has also been a canonical consultant for a variety of dioceses, Church groups and Bishops in Australia.
 In 2017 Fr Julian was appointed Judicial Vicar for the Interdiocesan Tribunal of Sydney serving the dioceses of NSW and the ACT.
 He is also currently Director of the Tribunal office for the Archdiocese of Sydney, member of the Senate for the Catholic Institute of Sydney (CIS), and an adjunct professor of Canon Law at The University of Notre Dame Australia’s School of Law, Sydney

-Michele Riondino, Director
+Professor Michele Riondino, Director

-Jessica Slater, Administrative Officer
+David Corbett, Administrative Officer

 Thomas More Law School